Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apple’s combination of a diversified supply chain – which was partially shifted to regions like India and Vietnam a year ago to reduce its reliance on China during COVID – coupled with high margins and operational expertise puts the company in a strong position.

-Supply chain resilience will “allow tactical adjustments to be made in the face of any unexpected changes,” said Runar Bjørhovde, research analyst at market research firm Canalys.
+Supply chain resilience will “allow tactical adjustments to be made in the face of any unexpected changes that may occur,” said Runar Bjørhovde, research analyst at market research firm Canalys.

 This was true even before Apple pledged on August 6 to invest an additional $100 billion in the US to produce iPhone components domestically.